gijntema/artemis/README.md

 # ARTEMIS model

 ## Introduction
-The Agents in Resource T. Extraction Model for Information Strategies (ARTEMIS) is a general investigation the role of informed decision making in strategies of human or biological agents in foraging or extracting resources.
+The Agents in Resource Tracking and Extracting Model for Information Strategies (ARTEMIS) is a general investigation into the role of informed decision making in strategies of human or biological agents in foraging or extracting resources.
 Examples include food foraging or commercial fishing.

 ## Requirements